Crisis Hotline: 1-800-273-8255

 If you are considering murder, I hope the resources on this website will help you control your cravings.
 You must resist them with all of your strength.
 Your life is at stake, as well as the lives of others.
 Your victory in this struggle will restore your dignity and your humanity and help make the pain go away.
 You can win.
 And you must win.

-Please note that I am not a physician, mental health professional or therapist.
+Please note that I am not a physician, mental health professional or therapist and that this website is not endorsed by or affiliated with the Yale School of Medicine.
 The information on this website is not offered or intended to be taken as medical, psychological or legal advice or to create an attorney-client relationship.
 It is offered primarily in the nature of scientifically informed spiritual wisdom.
 If you have medical, mental health or legal questions or concerns, I urge you to consult a licensed medical or mental health professional or lawyer in your area.
 If you are having a crisis, please call the number at the top of this page.

 May you experience peace and Light,